Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 The Pirate Ship – The First Leg Of Our Tour

 I think the tour is one of the many river boat tours here.
-It was a quite fun experience I thought.
+It was a quite fun family experience I thought.
+The crew on the ship was walking round with a Red Macaw Parrot and Bearded Dragon which was pretty cool.

-A Walk Along The Beach, Seeing a Waterfall and Visiting the Market (Souk)
+A Walk Along The Beach, Seeing a Waterfall and Visiting the Market (Souk) in Manavgat

-Our first stop after getting off the Pirate Ship was a beach.
-It was kind of in the middle of a river and the sea.
 You could see different colours from each side.
 I didn’t do much besides walking up and back with my older niece.
 I think she maybe had an ice cream whilst I just finished off my EFES beer.
-We stopped here maybe 45 minutes and the next place WOW!
+We stopped here maybe 45 minutes and it was alright here but the next place WOW! – unbelievable!

-They have these carved wooden sculptures here and you really can’t believe what your seeing in front of you.
-Whoever made these carvings is clearly very talented but it is just generally such a very beautiful, natural place.
-It is one place I hope I come back to again.
+They have these carved wooden sculptures here too and its like you really can’t believe what your seeing in front of you.
+Whoever made these carvings is clearly very talented but even without these here it is just generally such a very beautiful, natural place.

-The Last Part of The Tour
+The Last Part of The Tour – Manavgat Market

 My little niece had a nice time playing with the kittens and driving in the little car here.

 She was playing football with the locals for a bit after this.
 They was very good with her.
-Even though they was trying to play there own game they was still passing here the ball.
+Even though they was trying to play there own game of football they was still passing here the ball.
 She is too young to play properly but that was very nice of them.

 Getting Back and The Next Day